ZichenFrankFu/CGGaming/README.md

 We have 2 gui designed and loaded, as displayed in the top left corner.
 The 'save' GUI symbolizes a folder with blood, becasue every save is achieved by several dying. 'load' looks like a small monster in a pocket
 We've implemented two GUIs, which are displayed in the top left corner of the screen.
 The "save" GUI is stylized as a folder dripping with blood, symbolizing the sacrifices made in achieving each save.
 The "load" GUI is represented by a small monster in a pocket, hinting at the mysterious and potentially perilous nature of loading a saved game.

+*AmbientLight*
+We combined AmbientLight and DirectionalLight to set up lighting.
+The AmbientLight provides a base level of illumination, preventing objects from appearing completely dark.
+The DirectionalLight simulates sunlight, casting shadows and creating depth in the scene.
+The direction is decided through experiments.
+We also experimented with different light colors and intensities to fine-tune the overall lighting effect.
+Additionally, we considered using PointLight or SpotLight to highlight specific areas or objects, but we found that the combination of AmbientLight and DirectionalLight was sufficient for the current scene, as in a horror game they are supposed to be dim.